 Tahiti Beach Club:

 The city’s most famous and historic beach club, Tahiti is known for its lively atmosphere, multiple saltwater pools, and private cabanas.
-It’s especially popular with families and anyone looking for a classic all-in-one beach day.
-However, it can get very busy on weekends, so arriving by 11:00 AM is a smart way to claim a good poolside spot.
+It’s especially popular with families and anyone looking for a classic all-in-one beach day, although weekends can become very busy.
+Arriving before 11:00 AM usually gives you a much better chance of finding a good poolside spot.

 Miami Beach Club:

 A bit more modern and trendy than Tahiti, Miami Beach Club offers a stylish setting with a fitness area, good music, and a restaurant overlooking the Atlantic.
-As a result, it’s a great choice for travelers who want an upbeat atmosphere paired with a strong lunch scene.
+It’s also a great choice for travelers who want an upbeat atmosphere paired with a strong lunch scene.
 In addition, the seaside terrace is one of the best places on the Corniche for a sunset drink before heading back to the ship.

 Le Petit Rocher:

 While technically a high-end restaurant, Le Petit Rocher has the feel of a boutique beach club, with dramatic waterfront views and a more refined atmosphere.
-So, it’s ideal if you prefer a sophisticated lunch and a few hours of relaxation rather than a crowded pool deck.
-Because it sits close to the Hassan II Mosque, it’s also a smart choice if you want to combine sightseeing, photos, and a quiet upscale break.
+It’s ideal if you prefer a sophisticated lunch and a few hours of relaxation rather than a crowded pool deck.
+Since it sits close to the Hassan II Mosque, it also works well for combining sightseeing, photos, and a quiet upscale break.

 Smart Beach Tips for Beach Clubs